Neural Granger Causality: DREAM Challenge

 \section{DREAM Challenge}

-We next apply our methodology to determine Granger causality networks in a realistically simulated time course gene expression data set.
-The data are from the DREAM3 challenge \cite{prill:2010} and provide a difficult, nonlinear data set for rigorously comparing methods for Granger causality detection \cite{lim2015, lebre:2009}.
+We next apply our methods to estimate Granger causality networks from a realistically simulated time course gene expression data set.
+The data are from the DREAM3 challenge \cite{prill2010towards} and provide a difficult, nonlinear data set for rigorously comparing Granger causality detection methods \cite{lim2015operator}, \cite{lebre2009inferring}.
 The data is simulated using continuous gene expression and regulation dynamics, with multiple hidden factors that are not observed.
 The challenge contains five different simulated data sets, each with different ground truth Granger causality graphs: two E. Coli (E.C.) data sets and three Yeast (Y.) data sets.
 Each data set contains $p = 100$ different time series, each with $46$ replicates sampled at $21$ time points for a total of $966$ time points.
 This represents a very limited data scenario relative to the dimensionality of the networks and complexity of the underlying dynamics of interaction.
-Three time series components from a single replicate of the E. Coli 1 data set are shown in Figure \ref{timeplots}.
+Three time series components from a single replicate of the E. Coli 1 data set are shown in Figure 4.

 We apply both the cMLP and cLSTM to all five data sets.
-Due to the short length of the series replicates, we choose the maximum lag in the cMLP to be $K = 2$ and use $5$ and $10$ hidden units for the cMLP and LSTM, respectively.
+Due to the short length of the series replicates, we choose the maximum lag in the cMLP to be $K = 2$ and use $H = 10$ and $H = 5$ hidden units for the cMLP and cLSTM, respectively.
 For our performance metric, we consider the DREAM3 challenge metrics of area under the ROC curve (AUROC) and area under the precision recall curve (AUPR).
-Both curves are computed by sweeping $\lambda$ over a range of values, as described in Section \ref{simulations}.
+Both curves are computed by sweeping $\lambda$ over a range of values, as described in Section \ref{sec_simulation_expts}.